cuongpct109/caladan-interview/iac/README.md

 - `server-1`: EC2 instance running the Latency App.
 - `server-2`: EC2 instance as latency measurement target.
-- `ip-fetcher`: Module to fetch and whitelist your public IP.
 - `vpc`: Default VPC and subnet management.

 ---